Rooshy-yang/my_urlb/README.md

-# The Unsupervised Reinforcement Learning Benchmark (URLB)
+# My Unsupervised Reinforcement Learning Benchmark (URLB)

+This codebase is built on top of the [Unsupervised Reinforcement Learning Benchmark (URLB) codebase](https://anonymous.4open.science/r/urlb).
+I include agents for all baselines and my agent in the `agents` folder.

 URLB provides a set of leading algorithms for unsupervised reinforcement learning where agents first pre-train without access to extrinsic rewards and then are finetuned to downstream tasks.